 We utilize a rigorous testing system.
-On-site chromatography and third party batch testing, ensures accurate levels of phytocannabinoids and confirms the absence of THC through our proprietary processes.
-The end result is the highest quality TRUE Full Spectrum hemp-derived phytocannabinoid-rich (PCR) oil extract that contains no solvents, no heavy metals, and no pesticides.
+On-site chromatography and third party batch testing ensures accurate levels of phytocannabinoids through our proprietary processes.
+The end result is the highest quality Full Spectrum hemp-derived phytocannabinoid-rich oil extract that contains no solvents, no heavy metals, and no pesticides.

 THE COMPLETE PLANT PROFILE

-Our proprietary extraction process uses the entire plant for a TRUE full spectrum oil, containing all of the cannabinoids and terpenes naturally found in medical cannabis.
+Our proprietary extraction process uses the entire plant for a true full spectrum oil; containing all of the cannabinoids and terpenes naturally found in hemp.

 Delta 3 Carene

 In the early 1900s, a Russian botanist named Mikhail Tswett became interested in the individual chemical compounds in plants.
 He noted that mixing ground-up plant material extracts with different solvents produced different colored solutions.
 One of his experiments involved pouring a plant extract through a glass tube packed with powdered calcium carbonate.
 As the liquid passed through the solid powder, bands of color appeared.
 These were the individual compounds, separated from each other by the interaction of the solid (which remained fixed in the tube) and the liquid extract (which flowed through the tube and out the other end).
 Tswett had invented the science of Chromatography, aptly named after a word he derived from the Greek words for color (chroma) and writing (graphe).

 Since then, chromatography has become a cornerstone of molecule separation science.
 This unique branch of chemistry is purely devoted to separating individual molecules from Nature’s vast array of multi-compound formulas.
 There are two main categories of chromatography: Analytical and Preparative.